Ebola virus cases in the United States: Duncan's illness in Dallas

 Duncan's diagnosis was publicly confirmed during a CDC news conference the same day.
 That evening, Duncan reported feeling better and requested to watch a movie.
-The following morning, Duncan was breathing rapidly and complaining of "pain all over".
+The following morning, he was breathing rapidly and complaining of "pain all over".
 By the afternoon, however, he was able to eat, and the doctor noted that he was feeling better.
-The next day, October 3, Duncan again reported feeling abdominal pain.
+The next day, October 3, he again reported feeling abdominal pain.
 That evening, the hospital contacted Chimerix, a biotechnology company developing Brincidofovir to combat the disease.
 The next day, Duncan's organs were failing, and he was intubated to help him breathe.
 In the afternoon, the hospital began administering Brincidofovir.
 Nurses Nina Pham and Amber Joy Vinson continued to care for Duncan around the clock.
 On October 7, the hospital reported that Duncan's condition was improving.
-However, Duncan died at 7:51 a.m. on October 8, becoming the first person to die in the United States of Ebola virus disease and the index patient for the later infections of nurses Pham and Vinson.
+However, he died at 7:51 a.m. on October 8, becoming the first person to die in the United States of Ebola virus disease and the index patient for the later infections of nurses Pham and Vinson.